Psvensso/next-keg-demo/README.md

 Storing user data like that favorites in next cache can of course be debated, i did not want to implement a larger client side datastore, guess i could have used a simple zustand store for this.
 Anyway, now i implemented is using server components and the experimental cache tag system.
 In a real world scenario i guess some of this data would be better of in the client and implementing more in client/api, like the favorites and the backoffice for managing applications.

+### Filters

+Should have added more filters but ran out of time, needed to do some improvement to make it scale better and the UI with this ssr is a bit clunky.
+So more client side interactions would have been needed here.
+I did not have time to implement better search controllers otherwise of course better UI would be needed here.

 ### Tests

 Im only creating a few unit tests and main flow e2e, im not implementing a full PO test for this simple project with the time assigned.